 Doc description:

-This manual will be used by National Cybersecurity R&D Lab (NCL) customers as a reference for creating a Microsoft Windows VM in their project under NCL OpenStack [Beta] Testbed and use the RDP (remote desktop client) to remote access their Windows VM in their instance from local computer.
-The document contents 2 main section, the Windows VM Creation section will introduce the detail steps to create the VM under an instance.
+This manual will be used by National Cybersecurity R&D Lab (NCL) users as a reference for creating a Microsoft Windows VM in their project under NCL OpenStack [Beta] Testbed and use the RDP (remote desktop client) to remotely access their Windows VM in their instance from local computer.
+The document contains 2 main sections, the Windows VM Creation section will introduce the detailed steps to create the VM under an instance.
 The VM Remote Access part will introduce how to config remote access to VM from user’s local computer.

 Doc Type:

-External User [Customer] Manual, All NCL extend user.
+External User [Customer] Manual, All NCL external users.

+Doc Remark:

+Customer: The key contact person and the one who make payment to NCL.

+User: The person who will use our NCL service such as access the instance.

+1.1 Prerequisites

+Before proceeding with the user manual, please ensure that you have the following accounts:

+NCL account on OpenStack beta platform (openstack.ncl.sg)

+NCL gateway account (gateway.ncl.sg) for SSH access

+For more details on how to create the required accounts, you may refer to the Account Creation Manual.

 2. Windows VM Creation

-Follow the steps 2.1 to 2.3 below to create the Windows VM in an instance user user’s project.
+Follow the steps 2.1 to 2.3 below to create a Windows VM in an instance under user’s project.

-2.1 Login the NCL OpenStack Platform
+2.1 Login to the NCL OpenStack Platform

 OpenStack [Beta] platform link: https://openstack.ncl.sg/